-176. Earth Interactions – Modelling vegetation, atmospheric, rainfall and ecosystems to study their interactions simultaneously
+176. Earth Interactions – Modelling vegetation, atmospheric, rainfall, and ecosystems to study their interactions simultaneously

-177. Sea Level Rise – Collecting data to study sea level rise and climate change from Jason-3 satellite.
+177. Sea Level Rise – Collecting data to study sea level rise and climate change from the Jason-3 satellite.
 (Climate Central)

-178. County Climate – See for yourself how average maximum temperature rises/falls in each county in the United States.
+178. County Climate – See for yourself how the average maximum temperature rises/falls in each county in the United States.
 (County Climate)

-179. Desertification – Understanding the underlying causes of desertification such as inappropriate agriculture practices, deforestation and drought.
+179. Desertification – Understanding the underlying causes of desertification such as inappropriate agriculture practices, deforestation, and drought.

-180. Land Surface Temperature Change – Using map algebra to see how land surface temperature changes year-by-year.
+180. Land Surface Temperature Change – Using map algebra to see how land surface temperature changes year by year.
 (Land Surface Temperature)

 184. Bird Risk and Richness – Studying the effects of shrinking habitats on bird populations in the world.
 (Audubon)